-At Meta Games Universal, we develop slot games and other applications.
-It is a small company with a team of only 6, which has been exciting as I have been able to make a directly visible contribution.
+At Meta Games Universal, we developed slot games and other applications.
+It is a small company with a team of only 6, which was exciting as I was able to make a directly visible contribution.

 I led the front-end development of a JQuery Mobile web app, for use at ICE 2016.
 As you can imagine, developing for a conference meant a strict deadline that could not be missed!
 Luckily, everything went well and our client, OpenBet, were happy to show off our hard work.